benjaminion/upgrading-ethereum-book/src/book.md

 This is a teaser, an appetiser.
 Only one part is reasonably complete, the [Annotated Specification](/part3) - the rest is on its way.

 The Annotated Spec is the guts of the machine.
-Like the guts of a computer, there are a lot of components showing and wires hanging out: everything is on display.
+Like the guts of a computer, all the components are showing and the wires are hanging out: everything is on display.
 But with the guts in place, the rest of the book can build around them and the messy details neatly tucked away.

 My rough plan is as follows: